Barcode Fonts

 - See a video on creating barcodes in Crystal Reports

-- Creating barcodes with data stored in a text file
+- Create barcodes with data stored in a text file

-- Using the Native DLL to integrate with applications written in
+- With a Windows Native DLL to integrate with applications written in

 - RDL Reports (Refer to the Help file for a complete tutorial)